jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 \text{dW} = \text{dl1} \cdot \frac{\partial f_{1}}{\partial W}
 $$

-> Put the function derviative in the diagram make this step easy.

-> Expanding the equation with index sometimes will help to figure out the backpropagation step.
+Put the function derviative in the diagram.
+Always make the shape (dimension) of the variables clear in the diagram and in the code.
+Use this information to build and to verify your math operations.
+For example, multiply a (N, C, D) matrix with a (D, K) matrix should produce a (N, C, K) matrix.
+Vectorization may confuse you.
+Expand the equation with sub-indexes with only a couple weights and features to work through the math.

 #### More on backpropagation

-In backprogragation, we may backprogate multiple path back to the same node.
-To compute the gradient correctly, we need to add both path together:
+In backprogragation, we may backprogate multiple pathes back to the same node.
+To compute the gradient correctly, we need to add both pathes together:
 <div class="imgcap">
 <img src="/assets/dl/bp_m1.jpg" style="border:none;width:50%">
 </div>